While looking for some information on the web, I found quite a nice piece of SQL, something like:

 Equivalent to PIPES_AS_CONCAT, ANSI_QUOTES, IGNORE_SPACE, NO_KEY_OPTIONS, NO_TABLE_OPTIONS, NO_FIELD_OPTIONS.

 Why All That Is Bad?

-The problem that I see is that all the modes can change the behaviour of the database, and the inserted data.
+The problem that I see is that all the modes can change the behaviour of the database.
 This way you can have a testing database and well tested application.
-Then you move application to production database, and you probably won’t see any errors.
+Then you move the application to a production database and you probably won’t see any errors.
 However the inserted data can be quite different.